How to Ski to Peak 9 from Sunrise Ridge in Breckenridge

 At the bottom of this flight of stairs, lock into your skis or board.
 You will see the brown sign in the photo below.
 Go RIGHT onto the flat trail in front of this sign.
 In about 7 yards, the trail Y’s off to the left, ascending slightly downhill.
 You may want to wedge down this section.

 After this slight ascent, the trail flattens and is narrow through the woods.
 As you ski, keep an eye out for a sharp left turn where you will cross over a footbridge over a small creek.
+This video shows the turn and the foot bridge.
 After crossing the footbridge, you will emerge out of the woods and see Peak 9 straight ahead.

 After crossing the footbridge, you will need to remove skis or board and walk about 25 yards to pass a blue mesh fence recently placed by Breck Ski Resort for the Peak 9 learning area.
 Walk slightly uphill and then past the fence.